Conquer Your Inner ‘Dhritarashtra Element

 Arjuna was going through what is termed in western philosophy as the ‘Dark night of the Soul’.
 This term originated from a poem by the 16th-century Spanish mystic and poet, St. John of the Cross.
 The poem describes a difficult spiritual period that one goes through on the journey towards union with God, where the soul experiences a sense of emptiness, isolation, and spiritual desolation.

 The term is often used to describe a period of spiritual crisis, in which an individual feels like there is no purpose or meaning in life.
 This period is often marked by feelings of despair, confusion, and a sense of being lost.
-This can be accompanied by a feeling like the divine God has abandoned them.
-This feeling can be overwhelming and it can create a sense of alienation and isolation.
+This can be accompanied by a feeling like the divine God has abandoned us.
+This feeling can be overwhelming and it can create a sense of isolation and despair.
+Just like Arjuna’s Vishada.

 We should understand that the dark night of the soul is a necessary and transformative process for spiritual development and evolution, during which the individual’s attachment to the material world is weakened, and a deeper connection to the spiritual is established.